nachocaru/xaprb.com/content/blog/2010-07-10-aspersas-mysql-summary-tool.md

 date: "2010-07-10"
 permalink: /2010/07/10/aspersas-mysql-summary-tool/
 categories:
-  - Aspersa
-  - Maatkit
-  - SQL
+  - Databases
-  - Tools
+  - Open Source
 ---
 For those of you who miss what [Maatkit][1]'s mk-audit tool (now retired) gave you, there's a pair of tools in [Aspersa][2] that more than replaces it.
 [I wrote previously about the summary tool][3].
 I don't think I have mentioned the mysql-summary tool.
 It has been under development for a while, and at this point it has quite a lot of functionality.
 You can see a [sample of the output on its manual page][4].